-We are seeking a talented Global Curriculum Lead, interested in leading curriculum design projects and in providing strategic thought partnership on curriculum & instruction topics for a portfolio of Generation countries or programs.
+We are seeking a talented Global Curriculum & Instruction Lead, interested in leading curriculum design projects and in providing strategic thought partnership on curriculum & instruction topics for a portfolio of Generation countries or programs.
 As a member of our global team, you will also build capacity in others by participating in the training of internal team members and external partners on curriculum and instruction topics, and you will contribute to strategic projects as needed to continuously innovative on our methodology.
-This role is suited for an experienced curriculum development leader who is excited to be at the cutting-edge of workforce development and to work in a fast-paced, ever-changing, global environment.
+You also will drive the instructor support strategy for given countries and programs and work with Local Curriculum & Instruction Leads to ensure instructors are properly onboarded, supported, and delivering high-quality instruction.
+This role is suited for an experienced leader in training who is excited to be at the cutting-edge of workforce development and to work in a fast-paced, ever-changing, global environment

 The role is remote, with preference to be based near an existing Generation office.
 The role requires significant travel (~30%, up to 1-2 weeks at a time), usually within the region, but potentially to include support to any Generation country.